peachcloud/peach-oled/README.md

 `curl -X POST -H "Content-Type: application/json" -d '{"jsonrpc": "2.0", "method": "flush", "id":1 }' 127.0.0.1:3031`

-OLED display shows a 10x10 graphic of a dot inside a cirle.
+OLED display shows a 10x10 graphic of a dot inside a circle.

 No validation checks are currently performed on the parameters of the `draw` RPC, aside from type-checks when the parameters are parsed.